Stockholm School of Economics in Riga: Library

 The School's library collection holds more than 25,000 books covering the main disciplines of business and economics and is open to the public.

 Campus

-The School's main building, erected in 1905-06, is located on Strelnieku iela 4a in Riga's renowned Jugendstil/Art Nouveau district.
+The School's main building, erected in 1905–06, is located on Strelnieku iela 4a in Riga's Jugendstil/Art Nouveau district.
 The district is listed as a UNESCO World Heritage.
-The Stockholm School of Economics in Riga building is a remarkable structure and an architectural monument of national significance designed by Mikhail Eisenstein (1867-1920).
+The Stockholm School of Economics in Riga building was designed by Mikhail Eisenstein (1867–1920).
 When the School started operations in 1994, the King of Sweden Carl XVI Gustaf opened the renovated Art Nouveau building.

 In 1993 The Soros Higher Education Support Program contributed US$2 million to the renovation of the main building.

 The student association

 The Student Association of the Stockholm School of Economics in Riga (the SA) is the main representative body of all SSE Riga (Latvian: Rīgas Ekonomikas augstskola) students.
 The SA is a member of the Student Union of Latvia.